 - We love your face!
 So please, NEVER stick it in an animal's face!
 There is a proper way to say hello to an animal.

-We operate a "no kill" shelter.
-This means that we do not euthanize for space.
 The shelter we operate is very limited in size, and is, at the moment, tax payer funded by the residents of the City of Greenbelt.
 This limits us to accepting animals located in Greenbelt only.
-Being "no kill" does not mean the difficult decision is never made to humanely end an animal's life.
-Animals that are too sick or injured to be treated or animals that are aggressive and pose a threat to the public are some instances that the decision may be made.
+Every effort is made to place adoptable animals with appropriate adoptive homes.
+Difficult decisions must be made at times when an animal is too sick or injured to be treated or animals that are aggressive and post a threat to the public are some instance that the decision may be made.

 If you have an emergency while at the shelter and for some reason there is no officer around, you can contact the Greenbelt Police Department at 301-474-7200.